Sarah627/Java_miniatures/README.md

 #### 1. Switch case statements:

-we use switch case statements with menu-like -means many choices- problems, e.g. choosing operation to be done on numerical values, based on day of week choosen perform some action:
+we use switch case statements with menu-like -means many choices- problems, e.g. choosing operation to be done on numerical values, based on day of week chosen ;perform some action:

 ![switch case flow chart](./images/switch-statement-flowchart-in-java.jpg)